squid-cache/squid-cache.github.io/GitHints.rst

 /!\ These commands rewrite branch history.
 Rewriting history may mess up or even permanently destroy your work!
 Consider pushing all changes to your !GitHub repository ''before'' rebasing your local tree.

 {i} If you need to both rebase and squash your feature branch, you may use the interactive rebase command shown below and replace the default "pick" with "squash" commands there.
-Doing two things at once is faster when things go smoothly, but it is more difficult to discover and fix problems.
+The resulting squashed commit will get the metadata such as Date from the first feature branch commit, confusing readers and some tools (especially on long-lived feature branches), but you can fix that using something like  ''git commit --amend --date="$(date)"''.
+Doing two things at once (i.e., squashing and rebasing) is faster when things go smoothly, but it is more difficult to discover and fix problems.
 Also, rebasing an already [[#Squash_all_the_feature_branch_changes_into_a_single_commit|squashed]]  branch may reduce the number of conflicts but may also create more complex conflicts.
 Pick your poison.

  1. Make sure your upstream master is up to date:{{{#!shell
 $ git fetch upstream master